 - a) Delivery vs. Payment.
 All securities purchased pursuant to this investment policy will be delivered by either book entry or physical delivery to a third party for safekeeping by a bank designated as custodian.
 Purchase and sale of all securities will be on a payment versus delivery basis.
 Delivery versus payment will also be required for all repurchase transactions and with the collateral priced and limited in maturity in compliance with ORS 294.035(2)(j).
-Notwithstanding the preceding, an exception to the delivery versus payment policy is made when purchasing State and Local Government Series Securities (SLGS) from the United Treasury's Bureau of Public Debt States to satisfy arbitrage yield restriction requirements of the Internal Revenue Code for tax-exempt bond issues. - b) Custody/Safekeeping.
+Notwithstanding the preceding, an exception to the delivery versus payment policy is made when purchasing State and Local Government Series Securities (SLGS) from the United Treasury's Bureau of Public Debt to States satisfy arbitrage yield restriction requirements of the Internal Revenue Code for tax-exempt bond issues. - b) Custody/Safekeeping.
 The trust department of the bank designated as custodian will be considered to be a third party for the purposes of safekeeping of securities purchased from that bank.
 The custodian shall issue a safekeeping receipt to Metro listing the specific instrument, rate, maturity and other pertinent information.
-(Ordinance No. 05-1075; Ordinance No. 15-1353, Sec.
-1.)